werdnakof/DatabaseNotes/05_-_Access_Structures.md

 ## Secondary Indexes

-If **keys are not sorted**: a sorted Dense Index must first be built, then Sparse Index
+If **unsorted keys in data blocks**: a sorted Dense Index must first be built, then Sparse Index If **duplicate keys in data blocks**:

-If repeated keys are allowed and not sorted, solutions:
+1. allow duplicate keys, but excess disk space, excess search time

-1. Use Dense Index, but drop repeated keys, but keeping pointers to repeated records
+2. drop repeated keys in secondary indexes, but still keeping pointers to repeated records

-   Problem: each Dense Index block size are variable

-2. Each data record has pointer to another repeated data record (think linked list)

-    Dense Index can simply point to the first occurrence of a record primary key
+3. Each data record has pointer to another repeated data record (linked list) Dense Index can simply point to the first occurrence of a record primary key

-    Problem: need to add extra reference/field to other records of same primary key
+    Problem: need to add extra reference/field to other records of same primary key, less space

-3. Make another Bucket Index layer, a continuous number of blocks containing primary key in a sorted order, then use a dense index to point to the first occurence of a primary key within the Block Index
+4. Indirection via adding a Bucket Index layer, a continuous number of blocks containing primary key in a sorted order, then use a dense index to point to the first occurence of a primary key within the Block Index

 # B-tree